tatsuei/aio-scripts/bash-commands.md

 ## Listing Files

 This section documents commands and various flags used in listing files and folders.
-Commands include `ls` and `tree`.
+Commands include `ls` and `tree`. [back to Top!](#Table-of-Contents)

 | Command          | Function                                                     |
 | ---------------- | ------------------------------------------------------------ |